graybike/graybike.github.io/source/words/articles/2016-01-11-git-workflow-for-small-teams.html.markdown

 - `development`

-The `master` branch will always reflect what's on production.
-No exceptions.
-Pushing to the `master` branch will trigger a deploy directly to production. _Because of this, you better be damn sure you're ready to push live before you merge to `master`_.
+The `master` branch will always reflect what's on production. **No exceptions.** Pushing to the `master` branch will trigger a deploy directly to production.

 All completed features will be submitted to the `development` branch via pull requests.
 It will auto-deploy to the staging server.